AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Conclusion

 \section{Conclusion}

-In this work, we present AIMER, a simple calibration-free criterion for task-agnostic expert pruning in MoE language models.
-AIMER improves naive parameter magnitude by normalizing mean absolute value with root-mean-square, yielding clearer within-layer expert stratification and more robust expert ranking.
-Across three MoE model families from 7B to 30B and 16 zero-shot benchmarks, AIMER remains competitive with, and often outperforms, strong calibration-based baselines while reducing expert-scoring time from hours to about one second.
-These results show that pretrained weights alone can provide an effective signal for task-agnostic expert ranking, making calibration-free MoE pruning a practical alternative to calibration-dependent pipelines.
+In this work, we propose AIMER, a simple yet effective calibration-free criterion for task-agnostic expert pruning in MoE models.
+AIMER scores experts by the concentration pattern of their pretrained weights and tends to retain more distinct experts after pruning.
+Across five MoE model families from 7B to 47B and 16 diverse benchmarks, AIMER remains competitive with, and often outperforms, strong expert-pruning baselines while reducing expert-scoring time from hours to seconds.
+These results show that pretrained weights alone can provide an effective signal for task-agnostic expert ranking, making calibration-free MoE pruning a practical and broadly applicable alternative to calibration-dependent methods.